When it comes to your favorite beverage, I know how easy it is to drink a bit more than what’s good for you.

 Here is how much caffeine there is in a half-caff k-cup:

 Generally an 8-ounce cup of drip coffee, prepared with a half-caff k-cup, contains 52 mg of caffeine.
 In comparison, a standard k-cup’s caffeine content is 112.5 on average.

 Having said that, based on all the articles and studies I’ve read during my research, and going over a ton of contradicting information, I managed to come to the aforementioned conclusion.

-The caffeine content in half-caff versions is significantly lower and will definitely make a difference in your daily intake.
+Needless to say, the caffeine content in a serving of half-caff is significantly lower and will definitely make a difference in your daily intake.